Power key: Windows

 Early Windows PCs generally lacked the ability to control power through software, and power keys were not physically possible.
-The increasing use of USB connections allowed these, but the ability to use any key for "power on" generally negated their need in most cases.
+The increasing use of USB connections allowed these.
 Power keys did become relatively common on some multimedia keyboards, where they were known as power management keys.

 Special keycodes are associated with these functions, e05e for Power, e05f for Sleep, and e063 Wake.
 These are supported in Microsoft Windows and various Unix-like systems.